jandusek/installer-test/README.md

-# Test
+# Installer Test

-This is a test repo.
+This is a test of an automated Heroku installer.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-The end.
+Click the button above to deploy it to Heroku.